MercersKitchen/Library-Lending-Program/README.md

 Campus EPSB Program & Networking

 **Purpose**: Campus EPSB and Computer Pathways Students contribute to our school community by managing a unique bank of laptops
-- "On the Job" training in an Educational Setting with Professional IT Networking Providers
+- "On the Job" training in an Educational Setting assisted by Professional IT Networking Providers

 **UNDER CONSTRUCTION**